 I won’t lie to you.
 You’ll get away with 90% of your mistakes.
 I hope for your sake the 10% are small mistakes.
 I make mistakes every day.

 You’re not dirty.
 You’re not slutty.
 Your boobs are perfect and though there is some wisdom in covering them up (and I’m sure your own mother has told you this so I won’t belabor the point) I understand the need to stick them out.
 It’s the same sort of impulse that led Mrs. Hall’s teenage sons to flex mostly naked on the beach.
 It’s normal.

 Biologically you’re supposed to be sexy and horny as a teen.
-It’s the best time to make a baby (biologically speaking) but arguably the worst both fiscally and emotionally.
-It’s prudent to wait but many of you won’t and though you can’t ever be a virgin again the sex you haven’t doesn’t define you.
+It’s the start of the chapter where you’re ready to make a baby (biologically speaking) and arguably the worst both fiscally and emotionally.
+It’s prudent to wait, but many of you won’t.
+Though you can’t ever be a virgin again, the sex you haven’t doesn’t define you.
 It never will.

 Mrs. Hall is right, don’t take your phone to bed with you.
 It’s easy to make bad decisions when you’re overtired.

 Mrs. Hall is very wrong on just about every other front.
 Boys aren’t led around by their penises, they’re perfectly capable of seeing you in a towel or a bikini or even a short skirt and still being able to string together a sentence.
 Of course, there are moments where it will be difficult but that’s part of growing up.
 You’ll figure out what those moments are and how you got there.